-The interaction and relationship between disasters and poverty incidence is quite obvious in the case of the Philippines.
-The yearly occurrence of devastating typhoons had caused crippling setbacks to our farmers and fisherfolks.
-Earthquakes crumbled the economic foundations built by families and businesses through blood, sweat and tears.
+The relationship between disasters and poverty incidence has long been established in the Philippines.
+The yearly occurrence of devastating typhoons caused crippling and periodic setbacks to our farmers and fisherfolks.
+Earthquakes destroyed the economic foundations built by families and businesses through years of hard work.
 Volcanic eruptions literally turned to ashes cityscapes, industries and neighborhoods.